A Payne-Whitham model of urban traffic networks in the presence of traffic lights and its application to traffic optimisation: Initialising and calibrating the model with real-world traffic data

 \subsection{Initialisation of the model}

-The aim of this step is to provide the initial data $(\rho(0),v(0))$ corresponding to the time step $k=0$ of the evolution equations \eqref{eq:density_numerical}-\eqref{eq:speed_numerical}.
+The aim of this step is to provide the initial data $(\rho_e(0,i),v_e(0,i))$, $i\in\{1,2,\ldots,N_e\}$ on each edge of the network, corresponding to the time step $k=0$ of the evolution equations \eqref{eq:density_numerical}-\eqref{eq:speed_numerical}.
 The initial data should reflect the real traffic conditions in the city we analyse.

-In order to do this, we've acquired traffic data (average speeds, maximum (free flow) speeds, and travel times) from TomTom's Flow Segment Data API \cite{tomtom}.
+In order to do this, we have acquired traffic data (average speeds, maximum (free flow) speeds, and travel times) from TomTom's Flow Segment Data API \cite{tomtom} concerning the Stara Ochota district in Warsaw.

+According to this data, we have overwritten the free flow speed of the fundamental diagram (i.e. $v_{max}$ in Section \ref{sec:calibrate-fundamental}) with the free flow speed provided by TomTom's API.
+The other parameters ($\rho_{cr}$ and $a$) were left unchanged from Section \ref{sec:calibrate-fundamental}, since the data from TomTom contained only information regarding vehicles' speed.

-Since we need to initialise each of the $N_e$ segments in the discretisation of each road, the spatial resolution of the real-world data used in the initialisation process should be very fine.
-Therefore, we divided the road segments in TomTom's data representation into smaller parts (of approximately 10 meters each) and introduced some small random deviations from the speed returned by the API.
+Next, since we need to initialise each of the $N_e$ segments in the discretisation of each road, the spatial resolution of the real-world data used in the initialisation process should be very fine.
+Therefore, we divided the large road segments in TomTom's data representation into smaller parts (of approximately 10 meters each) and introduced small random deviations from the unique value of the average speed on the large segment, returned by the API.
+Thus, we obtained the speed $v_e(0,i)$ for each 10-meter road division $i\in\{1,2,\ldots,N_e\}$ and then we inverted the fundamental diagram to obtain the corresponding density: Eventually, we used the obtained pairs $(\rho_e(0,i),v_e(0,i))$ for each road division to initialise the model.

-In the initialisation procedure, we also adjusted the parameters ($v_{max}$, $\rho_{cr}$, $a$) of the fundamental diagram \eqref{eq:fundamentalDiagram} for each road, according to the real speed and density data.
-More precisely, the maximum speed $v_{max}$ can be derived directly from the dataset, while for $\rho_{cr}$ and $a$ we performed a curve fit using the empirical relationship between density and speed present in the traffic data.

-We have also overwritten the free flow speed of the fundamental diagram with the free flow speed from TomTom's API.

-Having the speeds for each road division, we have inverted the fundamental diagram (already calibrated in the previous section) and obtained the corresponding densities.
-Eventually, we used the obtained pairs $(\rho(0),v(0))$ for each road division to initialise the model.